sri-ae21b058/VibrationsProject01/README.md

 # VibrationsProject01
-First project containing solutions to problems in my project assignment
+First project containing solutions to problems in my assignment
 ## Questions:
 The questions are given below: